PB and J Banana Braid

 - Using a small knife or bench scraper, score (or mark) a 13 x 4-inch border on short sides and a 3-inch border on long sides.

 - Spread Peanut Butter Filling in rectangle.
 Spread Lilikoi Jelly on top of Peanut Butter Filling, sprinkle banana onto fillings.

 - Cut 1-inch wide strips along each side of filling.
 At top and bottom, trim ends to width of filling, and fold over filling.
 Starting on left side, stretch, twist, and fold top strip over filling, ending just below opposite top strip.
 Repeat with top strip on right side.
 Continue pattern, alternating left and right, until you reach end of strips.
 Tuck and pinch last strip.
 (If dough is not sticking to itself, dab with a little water to help it seal.)
 Transfer dough, on parchment, to a baking sheet.
 Cover and let rise in a warm, draft-free place until puffed, 30 to 45 minutes.

 - Preheat oven to 350° F

 - In a small bowl, whisk together remaining 1 egg and remaining 1 Tbl water.
 Brush top and sides of dough with egg wash.

 - Bake until golden brown and an instant-read thermometer inserted in bread reads 190° F, 20-25 minutes.
 Garnish with confectioners’ sugar, if desired.
 Serve warm or at room temperature.

 - In a medium bowl, beat butter and brown sugar with a mixer at medium speed until fluffy, 1-2 minutes.
 Add peanut butter and beat just until combined.
 Use immediately.

 You can substitute the peanut butter filling with any nut butter.
 I think Nutella with bananas would be delicious.

-You could also go down a savory route by filling this bread with cream cheese, passion fruit pepper jelly, and prosciutto.
+You could also go down a savory route by filling this bread with brie, passion fruit pepper jelly, and prosciutto.